simcha/node-cache-ts/README.md

 # The MIT License (MIT)

-Copyright © 2019 Mathias Peter and the snow-cache maintainers, https://github.com/snow-cache/snow-cache
+Copyright © 2024 Jan Topinski and the node-cache maintainers, https://github.com/node-cache/node-cache

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the